Types of current accounts

 They are made to be used by 2 and more people at the same time.
 Joint accounts are very common among couples and relatives who are sharing expenses.
 The responsibility for paying off debt or charges is also equally distributed between all the owners of the account.
 Otherwise, all of them have the same rights and access (instructing transfers, withdrawing cash, and so on).
 Find out more about joint accounts here.

 Don’t waste your time and open a current account with Genome online.
 Provide the information for your personal or business account here and make use of all financial services available in no time.
-Get a user-friendly mobile application, low transfer fees, and advance merchant accounts for your business – it’s all about Genome.
+Get a user-friendly mobile application, low transfer fees, and advance services for your business – it’s all about Genome.

 Open an account